-Services that are covered for you What you must pay when you get these services services upfront.
-You must submit a reimbursement request to Bright Health.
-For more information on how to submit a reimbursement request, please see Chapter 7. the part of your stay after you are stabilized. \$90 copay for world-wide emergency services, up to a \$50,000 annual benefit limit.
-Wealth and wellness education programs In-Network Includes membership for The Silver&Fit® Exercise \$0 copay and Healthy Aging Program through network fitness centers.
-You have access to one of the following: Out-of-Network \$0 copay A fitness center membership: You can go to a participating Silver&Fit fitness club or exercise center near you that takes part in the program, or A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
+Services that are covered for you What you must pay when you get these services Health and wellness education programs Includes membership for The Silver&amp;Fit® Exercise and Healthy Aging Program through network fitness centers.
+You have access to one of the following: A fitness center membership: You can go to a participating Silver&amp;Fit fitness club or exercise center near you that takes part in the program, or A Home Fitness program: You can choose from several home fitness kits if you cannot get to a fitness center or want to work out at home.
 You can get up to two kits each benefit year.
-You can also access low-impact Silver&Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools.
-The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit is a federally registered trademark of ASH.
-Hearing services In-Network Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$0 copay for each Medicare- covered service.
+You can also access low-impact Silver&amp;Fit classes (where available) focusing on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility and coordination; Healthy Aging classes (online or DVD); a quarterly newsletter; and web tools.
+The Silver&amp;Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
+Silver&amp;Fit is a federally registered trademark of ASH.
+In-Network \$0 copay Out-of-Network \$0 copay Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Additional routine hearing exams Limited to 1 visit(s) every year In-Network \$0 copay for each Medicare-covered service.
 Out-of-Network 40% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Additional routine hearing exams In-Network Limited to 1 visit(s) every year \$0 copay
+In-Network \$0 copay Out-of-Network 40% coinsurance

-What you must pay when you get Services that are covered for you these services Out-of-Network 40% coinsurance Fitting-evaluation(s) for hearing aids In-Network Limited to 1 visit(s) every year \$0 copay Out-of-Network 40% coinsurance Hearing aids \$0 copay Up to a \$750 allowance for both ears combined every year toward the purchase of hearing aids when prescribed by your physician or audiologist.
-Hearing aid means an electronic device worn on the person for the purpose of amplifying sound.
-Prior Authorization may be required.
-W HIV screening In-Network For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening. • Up to three screening exams during a pregnancy Prior Authorization is required.
+Services that are covered for you What you must pay when you get these services W HIV screening In-Network For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening. • Up to three screening exams during a pregnancy Prior Authorization may be required.
 Out-of-Network 40% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Home health agency care In-Network Prior to receiving home health services, a doctor must certify that you need home health services and \$0 copay for each Medicare- covered service. will order home health services to be provided by a home health agency.
-You must be homebound, Prior Authorization is required. which means leaving home is a major effort.
-Out-of-Network Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) 40% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.
+You must be homebound, which means leaving home is a major effort.
+Prior Authorization may be required. e v Out-of-Network Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) 40% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum. • Physical therapy, occupational therapy, and speech therapyMedical and social services Medical equipment and supplies